love-0710/love-0710/README.md

 - Collaborated with Assistant Professor Vikash Singh on the DCASE 2021 challenge project.
 - Contributed to the design, implementation, and evaluation of algorithms and models for sound event detection.

+**🎓 Research Assistant at the Sikkim Manipal Institute of Technology | March, 2024 - Ongoing**
+- Collaborated with Assistant Dr. Sandeep Gurung on the GAN (Generative Adversarial Network) challenge project.
+- Contributed to the design, implementation, and evaluation of algorithms and models for for cryptography.

 ## Awards

 🏆 Special Mention Project Award, Indian Statistical Institute, July 2023 <br /> <br />